Chinese Soups Home -- Wontons - Vegetable wonton recipes

-The best thing about the vegetarian wonton is that not only the vegetarians benefit, we who eat almost anything can savour such creative parcels too.
+The best thing about the vegetarian wonton is that not only vegetarians get to enjoy it, we who eat almost anything can also savour such creative parcels too.

 Mixed vegetable wontons

-This vegetarian wonton recipe uses vegetables and natural produce.
-It does not contain mock vegetarian products that are high in gluten.
+This vegetarian wonton recipe uses vegetables and natural ingredients.
+It does not contain mock vegetarian products that are high in gluten and processed ingredients.

 Use frozen mixed greens to replace the green peas, carrot and sweet corn if it is more convenient.